returnDanilo/MicrobeBingo/development.md

 		./docker-compose up

-1. Check if everything is working: Go to https://www.twitch.tv/popout/dogelectus/chat?popout= and open a card png image.
+1. Check if everything is working: Go to https://www.twitch.tv/popout/your_watchdog_username_here/chat?popout= and open a card png image.

-	(you might not see the first message if one container logs into twitch before the other. a little race condition I might fix some time🤷)
+	(you might not see the first message if one container logs into twitch before the other. it's a little race condition I might fix at some point)